Thingo2906/Capstone1-health-web-app/README.md

 # API Using:
 - Used the fitness calculator API to calculate the BMI, calculate the daily calorie requirement for different goals: https://fitness-calculator.p.rapidapi.com/bmi

 The fitness calculator API doesn’t have the data for users who weigh more than 160 kg.
-The fitness calculator API doesn’t have the data for users who weigh more than 160 kg.

 - Used spoonacular to find a recipe for users who love to cook at home. https://api.spoonacular.com/recipes/random?
 - Used the Youtube API to show some favorite videos related to eating healthy.